 7. PRESS accreditation automatically includes the journalist's email to the press center mailing list (news, press releases, information for accredited media).

-The accreditation badge is the property of a journalist and is not to be handed to other persons.
+The accreditation badge is the property of the OIFF, is given directly to the media representative and is not to be handed to other persons.
 If this term is violated, the badge will be taken away and accreditation will be canceled.
-In case of loss, the badge may be reissued on a fee paid basis (695 UAH).
+In case of loss, the badge may be reissued on a fee paid basis.

 Access to the festival screenings: Please take place 10 minutes before the beginning.
 After the beginning of the screening the access to the hall is closed or you can enter via Last Minute Access.
 In case of coming late, administration reserves the right to deny access to the hall.